-Minor Spills

-- Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eyes. - Wear protective clothing, impervious gloves and safety glasses.
-Shut off all possible sources of ignition and increase ventilation. - ► Wipe up. - If safe, damaged cans should be placed in a container outdoors, away from all ignition sources, until pressure has dissipated. - Undamaged cans should be gathered and stowed safely.

-- Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - Prevent, by all means available, spillage from entering drains or water courses. - Consider evacuation (or protect in place) - No smoking, naked lights or ignition sources.
+methods and material for containment and cleaning up Minor Spills Remove all ignition sources.
+Clean up all spills immediately.
+Avoid breathing vapours and contact with skin and eyes.
+Control personal contact with the substance, by using protective equipment.
+Contain and absorb small quantities with vermiculite or other absorbent material.
+Wipe up.
+Collect residues in a flammable waste container.
+Major Spills Clear area of personnel and move upwind.
+Alert Fire Brigade and tell them location and nature of hazard.
+May be violently or explosively reactive.
+Wear full body protective clothing with breathing apparatus.
+Prevent, by any means available, spillage from entering drains or water course.
+Consider evacuation (or protect in place).
+No smoking, naked lights or ignition sources.
+Increase ventilation.
+Stop leak if safe to do so.

-Clear area of personnel and move upwind.

-Major Spills

-- Increase ventilation. - Stop leak if safe to do so.
-Water spray or fog may be used to disperse / absorb vapour. - Contain or absorb spill with sand, earth or vermiculite. - ► Collect recoverable product into labelled containers for recycling. - Collect solid residues and seal in labelled drums for disposal. - Wash area and prevent runoff into drains.
+- Water spray or fog may be used to disperse vapour. - Contain or absorb spill with sand, earth or vermiculite. - ▶ Use only spark-free shovels and explosion proof equipment. - ▶ Collect recoverable product into labelled containers for recycling. - Collect solid residues and seal in labelled drums for disposal. - Wash area and prevent runoff into drains - After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using. - If contamination of drains or waterways occurs, advise emergency services.